Nuvalence/java-docker-workshop/workshops/arch-evol-3/README.md

 ```

 Next we need to setup our `QuerySpec` which will define our query against our table.
 This is somewhat complicated syntax that is best learned
-through trial and error, but a solution is supplied here.
+through documentation and trial and error, but a solution is supplied here.
 ```java
  // Create a map of named attributes
 HashMap<String, String> nameMap = new HashMap<String, String>();